programmerraja/MyBlog/content/misc/Blog Notes.md

 ## 1 3 1 technique

 1. Start with one declarative sentence
 2. Follow it with three sentences that explain or build on the idea.
 3. End with another declarative sentence that wraps it up neatly.

 Prompt
 ```
-Write a short post about {insert your topic}.

-Use an opinionated, casual, and informative tone.

-Follow this template:

 <TEMPLATE>
 # Subhead